-Making Money as a Professional Travel Blogger
+Making Money Working as a Freelance Travel Blogger

-Blogging Work and Pay
+Travel Blogging Work and Pay

 Blogging is hard work.
-In the beginning you will spend a lot of your spare time working for free.
-First you have to learn how to create and customize your blog, then you need to promote your blog, and all the while you should be writing blog posts on a (nearly) daily basis.
-Being your own boss may sound great in theory, but the truth is that it's extremely hard to sit down every day and work for four, six, or eight hours, for free, without a boss forcing you to do it.
-Consider this: how many times have you resolved to go to the gym everyday?
+Initially, you will spend much of your spare time working for free to gain "exposure," while you build your own brand for payments that will pay only for your coffee.
+First, you must learn how to conceive a unique purpose and design and customize your blog.
+Then, it would help if you promoted your blog, and all the while, you should be writing blog posts to gather a following on a (nearly) daily basis.
+Being your own boss may sound great in theory, but the truth is that it's tough to sit down every day and work for four, six, or eight hours for free without a boss forcing you to do so.
+Consider this: how often have you resolved to go to the gym every day?
 How successful were you?
 How long did you keep it up?
-Now, think about how hard it would be to sit in front of the computer for hours on end, in face of endless distractions like Facebook, Twitter, Yahoo, email, etc., and wrestle with technical problems in your blog’s software, write keywords and tags for articles, and send emails asking others to exchange links with you.
+Now, think about how hard it would be to sit in front of the computer for hours on end, in the face of endless distractions like email, Facebook, Instagram, Youtube, Twitter, TikTok, etc.—that were formerly mere distractions that you must learn to master over time to grow your audience.

-The Other Benefits of Being a
+More Benefits of Being a

 Many (travel) bloggers are interested in something other than money.
 Most bloggers who earn cash make less than you could make working at a convenience store.
 Some dedicated bloggers generate a decent side income or even a full-time living.
 In contrast, a small handful of bloggers make really good money.
 So, if there generally is no great money in the activity, with few becoming as rich as those who luck out on start-ups in tech, why blog at all?